wcm-io-devops/ansible-conga-bundle-files/README.md

 The subdirectory inside the bundle directory.

+    conga_bundle_files_handlers: []

+The handlers to notify when a bundle file has changed.

     conga_bundle_files_standalone: true

 Enables/disables standalone mode.
 When set to true the [wcm_io_devops.aem_service](https://github.com/wcm-io-devops/ansible-aem-service) dependency is enabled.
 Set this value to false when you have several aem-service dependencies in your play to avoid multiple AEM restarts.

+## Result facts

+    conga_bundle_files_changed

+This fact has the value `true` when at least one deployment of a bundle file resulted in a change.

 ## Dependencies